How to Register for Classes at OFTC

 New and Returning students are required to meet with their advisor to select their courses prior to registration.
-View list of advisors by program of study.
+Advisor names and contact information are listed on each program of study page.

 Please see the OFTC Calendar for important dates!

 - Once you are accepted and receive your acceptance letter, you are eligible to register for classes.